idunkoncode/wcli/README.md

 Declarative Package Management

 Define Base Packages

-Edit ~/.config/wcli-config/packages/base.yaml.
-The wcli init command will have already pre-filled this with sensible defaults for your OS.
+*** Edit ~/.config/wcli-config/packages/base.yaml.
+The wcli init command will have already pre-filled this with ensible defaults for your OS.

 Define Host-Specific Packages

-Edit ~/.config/wcli-config/packages/hosts/{hostname}.yaml:
+***Edit ~/.config/wcli-config/packages/hosts/{hostname}.yaml:

     YAML
     # Packages specific to this machine